artalukd/atalukdar.github.io/_pages/Projects.md

 <p>Worked on Crisis Tweet classification with respect to 2015 Nepal Earthquake.
 The task involved identification of multilingual tweets that request help and those that provide aid.
-Tweets from victims seeking help were identified and matched with tweets providing suitable help.
-[Published at FIRE, 2017](http://ceur-ws.org/Vol-2036/T2-3.pdf) .</p>
+Tweets from victims seeking help were identified and matched with tweets providing suitable help. <a href ="http://ceur-ws.org/Vol-2036/T2-3.pdf"> *Published at FIRE, 2017*</a> .</p>

 ## Fake News Detection
 <small> Information Retrieval Course Project, October - November, 2017 </small>
 <p>Fake News and it's proliferation is a massive problem in our society.
 We trained a deep neural network to classify news articles into fake and real.
 We used Kaggle Fake News dataset along with News from established media houses.
 We got over 90% accuracy.
 Further we created a smaller dataset with data from Indian media houses.
 We got similar results in this dataset too.
-[Project Repo](https://github.com/atalukdar/FakeNewsDetector)</p>
+<a href ="https://github.com/atalukdar/FakeNewsDetector"> *Project Repo* </a></p>
 ## Concurrent Data Structures
 <small> Under Prof S. Balasubramanian , BITS Pilani , August 2017 - December 2017
 </small>
 <p>
 Analysis and optimisation of concurrent algorithms as a semester long project under Prof Balasubramaniam.
 Till date have implemented bloom filters, priority queues and skip list and improved their scalability.
 </p>
 ## Arrhythmia Detection From ECG signals
 <small> Under Dr. Rajarshi Gupta, Calcutta University, July 2017 - August 2017
 </small>